-Each content standard co ompletes the stem " Students will " Matter and Its Intera actions 1 Use the periodic table as a model to predict the structure and properties of atoms and elements.
-Patterns 1a Assess the merits and limitations of historic and modern atomic models pertaining to the presence, position, mass, and charge of subatomic particles.
-Structure 1b Develop and use models of an element's subatomic particles to compare and contrast its atoms, ions, and isotopes. and Function Structure and Properties 1c Analyze and interpret data to identify or describe an element based on its number of protons, its relative abundance of isotopes, its organization and placement of electrons, and its light emission spectrum.
-Examples: average atomic mass, electron configuration, orbital notation, noble-gas notation, photoemission spectroscopy Cause and Effect 1d Ask questions to determine the relationship between an element's physical and chemical properties and its position on the periodic table.
-Examples: density, melting point, chemical hardness; reactivity, chemical stability, oxidation state Patterns 1e Construct explanations of how periodic trends can be used to predict the properties of elements.
-Examples: atomic radii, ionization energy, electronegativity Motion and Sta bility : Forces and Interactions Atomic 2 Construct explanations of the formation of intramolecular and intermolecular forces and their effects on atomic and molecular interactions.
-Structure and Function 2023 Alabama Course of Study: Science 68 and Molecular Interactions 2a Develop and use Lewis dot diagrams to model the formation of covalent and ionic bonds.
-Systems and System Models 2b Construct an explanation of the change in potential energy that occurs when chemical bonds are formed.
-Cause and Effect 2c Plan and carry out an investigation to identify specific physical and chemical properties of compounds formed from ionic, covalent, and metallic bonding.
-Examples: melting point, boiling point, density, solubility, state of matter, electrical conductivity; flammability, toxicity Scale, Proportion and Quantity 2d Develop and use models based on valence shell electron pair repulsion (VSEPR) theory to predict the shape of a molecule up to four electron domains around the central atom.
-Systems and System Models 2e Construct an explanation of the polarity of a molecule based on electronegativity data and molecular geometry.
-Patterns 2f Analyze and interpret data from the periodic table to derive chemical formulas and names for ionic and covalent compounds. ratterns 2g Analyze and interpret data to compare the strengths of intermolecular forces and to explain how these forces affect physical properties.
-Examples: dipole-dipole interactions, hydrogen bonding, London dispersion forces Structure and Function Matter and Its Energy Inter actions Chemical Reactions 3 Develop and use multiple types of models to represent chemical reactions.
-Systems and System Models 2023 Alabama Course of Study: Science 69
+Matter and Its Interactions 1.
+Use the periodic table as a model to predict the structure and properties of atoms and elements.
+Patterns a.
+Assess the merits and limitations of historic and modern atomic models pertaining to the presence, position, mass, and charge of subatomic particles.b.
+Develop and use models of an element's subatomic particles to compare and contrast its atoms, ions, and isotopes.
+Structure and Function Structure and c.
+Analyze and interpret data to identify or describe an element based on its number of protons, its relative abundance of isotopes, its organization and placement of electrons, and its light emission spectrum.
+Examples: average atomic mass, electron configuration, orbital notation, noble-gas notation, photoemission spectroscopy Cause and Effect Structure and Properties d.
+Ask questions to determine the relationship between an element's physical and chemical properties and its position on the periodic table.
+Examples: density, melting point, chemical hardness; reactivity, chemical stability, oxidation state e.
+Construct explanations of how periodic trends can be used to predict the properties of elements.
+Examples: atomic radii, ionization energy, electronegativity Patterns

+Motion and Stability: Forces and Interactions 2.
+Construct explanations of the formation of intramolecular and intermolecular forces and their effects on atomic and molecular interactions.
+Structure and Function a.
+Develop and use Lewis dot diagrams to model the formation of covalent and ionic bonds.
+Systems and System Models Construct an explanation of the change in potential energy that occurs when chemical bonds are formed.
+Cause and Effect Atomic and Molecular Interactions c.
+Plan and carry out an investigation to identify specific physical and chemical properties of compounds formed from ionic, covalent, and metallic bonding.
+Examples: melting point, boiling point, density, solubility, state of matter, electrical conductivity; flammability, toxicity Scale, Proportion, and Quantity Three actions d.
+Develop and use models based on valence shell electron pair repulsion (VSEPR) theory to predict the shape of a molecule up to four electron domains around the central atom.
+Systems and System Models e.
+Construct an explanation of the polarity of a molecule based on electronegativity data and molecular geometry.f.
+Analyze and interpret data from the periodic table to derive chemical formulas and names for ionic and covalent compounds.
+Patterns g.
+Analyze and interpret data to compare the strengths of intermolecular forces and to explain how these forces affect physical properties.
+Examples: dipole-dipole interactions, hydrogen bonding, London dispersion forces Structure and Function